jocall3/james-burvel-ocallaghan-iii-typescript/Autopoiesis_The_70_Steps (1).md

 **Personalizer:** Ah, the ghost in the machine!
 How do you coax feedback without interrupting their flow?

 **Tuner:** Sometimes, it's as simple as observing if they *undo* my suggestion.
 If I increase text size and they immediately revert it, that's a negative signal.
-Other times, it's a transient, almost subliminal prompt â a momentary sparkle around an adjusted element, inviting a quick, intuitive affirmation or rejection.
+Other times, it's a transient, almost subliminal prompt – a momentary sparkle around an adjusted element, inviting a quick, intuitive affirmation or rejection.
 No pop-ups, no explicit questions unless absolutely necessary.

 ```javascript
 function applyDynamicAccessibility(elementId, newStyle) {    const element = document.getElementById(elementId);    const originalStyle = { ...element.style }; // Store original for potential revert    Object.assign(element.style, newStyle); // Apply new style    // Track if user reverts or interacts negatively within a short window    let timeoutId = setTimeout(() => {        // If no revert, assume acceptance or no strong negative reaction        console.log(`Implicit acceptance for ${elementId} with style ${JSON.stringify(newStyle)}`);        // Persist this tuning        persistAccessibilitySetting(elementId, newStyle);    }, 5000); // 5 seconds to observe    element.addEventListener('revertAccessibility', () => { // Custom event for reverting        clearTimeout(timeoutId);        Object.assign(element.style, originalStyle);        console.log(`User explicitly reverted tuning for ${elementId}`);        // Record negative feedback    }, { once: true });}// Example trigger// applyDynamicAccessibility('mainContent', { fontSize: '1.2em', lineHeight: '1.6' });